There has never been a more exciting time to be part of the fibre industry.

-The next issue of Optical Connections Magazine is now available to read online
+The Spring issue of Optical Connections Magazine is now available to read online

 As the communications industry prepares to meet and greet at the year’s ﬁrst wave of international expos and events, Optical Connections looks at the hot topics that will be discussed in the exhibition aisles and conference rooms at the likes of OFC, PIC International and Data Centre World.

-So this issue is designed to complement these events with its mix of technology trend reviews, market analysis and applications coverage.
-As ever, we have numerous recent application reviews and product announcements – with even more available on our sister website.
+This issue is designed to complement these events with its mix of technology trend reviews, market analysis and applications coverage.
+As ever, we have numerous recent application reviews and product announcements.

 Our OFC preview feature says this year’s biggest industry event is expecting more than 15,000 attendees and at least 700 exhibitors.
 OFC’s 1100-plus conference sessions will tackle data-centre connectivity, 5G-oriented optical networking, quantum-scale and cloud computing, and the application of artiﬁcial intelligence and machine learning in optical networks.